 Although both products share a similar price and sound profile, the Sennheiser HD 350BT include a few modern additions over the HD 4.40BT, like USB-C for charging and Bluetooth 5.0.

 Technically, you can work out with any headphones, but it doesn’t necessarily mean you should.
-If you want to use your headphones during your workout, consider buying a pair that are rated for water resistance to make sure that your investment lasts as long as possible.
+If you want to use your headphones during your workout, consider buying a pair that is rated for water resistance to make sure that your investment lasts as long as possible.

-The biggest difference between the two is that the HD450BT feature active noise canceling, while the HD350BT does not.
+The biggest difference between the two is that the HD450BT features active noise canceling, while the HD350BT does not.
 Sound-wise, the HD450BT claims to have a fuller, more detailed sound, though at a higher price point than the HD350BT.

 Over-ear headphones are typically more comfortable since the ear cushions do not put any pressure on your ears.
 On the other hand, on-ear headphones balance portability and performance.